Aintree Grand National Betting Offers 2023

 Day One 13th April 2023 – Grand National Thursday

 KEY: m – miles, f – furlongs, y – yards, * Live on ITV

 Grand National Thursday (also known as Liverpool Day) at Aintree is often over looked by many looking ahead to the National itself.
 This day however boasts some serious high level racing with some top horses, jockey, trainers and owners on show.
 There are four grade 1 races with plenty of prize money on offer along with a grade 2 and a grade 3 run.
 The entertainment will be top class too with live music acts and other features for the TV.

 This is seen as a slightly more casual day and less packed days but actually one of the best for placing a bet.
 Many bookie offers will disappear on Grand National Day but on the Thursday you should still be able to claim all of the usual horse racing offers.

 The famous day two at Aintree is known as Ladies Day.
 As well as horse racing this is also a ladies fashion event in the same echelons as the London and Milan fashion shows.
 Each year the ladies of Liverpool and beyond compete for the prize of the most stylish race goer.
-This year the top prize is a £35,000 Range Rover and £8000 in shopping vouchers.
+In 2019 the top prize was a £35,000 Range Rover and £8000 in shopping vouchers.
 With the elegance flowing from all corners of Aintree you can guarantee there will be a lot more to look at than just horse racing.